-But how about segmenting leads to create personalized walk-through for groups?
+But how about segmenting your leads to create personalised marketing funnels?
 Isn’t that the answer?

-You’re unique, right?
+You’re a damn unique person, right?
 So how come the rest of the world isn’t?

-I firmly believe that the best way for a marketer to learn about their audience is to chat — and listen — to them.
+I firmly believe that the best way for a marketer to learn about their audience is to talk — and listen — to them.

 But the path that leads them to these solutions tends to be very different.

-- One person might have a bit more prior knowledge than the other, which makes their experience easier.
+- One person might have a bit more industry knowledge than another person;

-- One person might be short on time, while another is committed to investing time in learning.
+- One person might be short on time, while another one is highly committed to investing their time to lear stuff;

-- One person may have a friend who they can ask for help; someone else might not.
+- One person may have a friend who they can ask for help anytime, while someone else might not have this luxury.

-Yes, with today’s sci-fi-like technology, we can track user behavior, automate, predict problems…
+Yes, with today’s sci-fi-like technology, we can track user behaviour, automate, predict problems…

 But, aside from being a nightmare to set up, these systems can only measure and control what happens on your own website.

-And many parts of the sales funnel happen somewhere completely different, far away from our control.
+And many parts of the sales funnel happen somewhere completely different, far away from an area of your direct control.

-The ‘Aha’ moment you can’t measure — or control
+The ‘Aha!’ moment that you can’t measure or control

-Marketers generally like to think of oversimplified straightforward funnels, where people will come to a specific page on their website and have more or less the same goals, expectations, time, budget, etc.
+Marketers generally like to build rather straightforward funnels, where all their leads will come to a very specific page on their website while having more or less the same goals, expectations, time, budget, etc.

-I don’t agree with this generalization; to me, behind each lead is a unique person with their own unique sales funnel.
+I don’t agree with this generalisation.
+To me, behind each lead is a unique person with their own unique customer journey.

-And I often have a pleasure of seeing how these unique sales funnels unfold.
+And I often have a pleasure of seeing how these “journeys” unfold.

-He will be feeding these into ‘the comparison test’ when he tries us out: to win the comparison test, you need to understand what it is your prospective customers value most when they compare their options — then making nailing this your main priority.
+To win the comparison test, you need to understand what it is that your prospective customers value the most when they compare their options — then make nailing this your main priority.

-For him, us being able to nail these issues would be his ‘Aha’ moment: and there’s no email automation on earth that will make him stay if we failed to deliver on them.
+For that particular person, us being able to nail his specific issues would be his ‘Aha!’ moment: and there’s no email automation on earth, or magical copywriting tricks that will make him stay should we fail to deliver on them.

-Instead, he decided to ask the question on a Slack channel (Online Geniuses) — an environment that we have no direct control over.
+That guy didn’t use Google for researching his options, but asked a question in a Slack community (Online Geniuses) — an environment that we (as a business) have no direct control over.

 If @sfcjonno had been browsing our landing page, we could have A/B tested some testimonials or featured some famous customers.
-But in this case we cannot control or measure how the community will react (at least not in a direct way)
+But in this specific case we could not control how the community will react (at least not in a direct way)

 Over a hundred people participated in this poll.
 And everyone — even those who voted for our competitors — could see that we won.

-When people are presented with a potentially superior alternative, it plants a seed of doubt.
+And when people are presented with a potentially superior alternative, it plants a seed of doubt:

 “Are those other people getting a better deal for their money?
-What’s that product got that the one I use doesn’t?”
+Why do they recommend that other product?”

-I guarantee that some people who were signed up to our competitors decided to give Ahrefs a spin after this poll was released — if only to find out why we dominated it.
+I guarantee that quite a few people who voted for our competitors later decided to give Ahrefs a spin after they saw the results of this poll.

-People rarely approach new companies with a blank slate these days; thanks to reviews, friends, endorsements and whatever/whoever else paves their journey to us, they come with expectations or preconceptions, even before they check us out online.
+My point is — people rarely approach new companies with a blank slate these days; thanks to reviews, friends, endorsements and whatever/whoever else paves their journey to you, they come with expectations or preconceptions, even before they actually visit your website.

-That’s why I believe the Aha! moment often happens outside our website, our marketing or even our control.
+That’s why I believe the “Aha!” moment often depends on things that happen outside your website, your marketing or even your direct control.